Email email@example.com or phone 07880 932655

 Do you feel more in control of expressing what you want to say in writing?

 You might find the idea of sitting in a room with someone looking at you a bit uncomfortable, in which case perhaps you want to try online therapy first.
-Or you might hate the idea of meeting someone through a computer, in which case perhaps counselling in Edinburgh, in person, would work better.
+Or you might hate the idea of meeting someone through a computer, in which case perhaps being with someone in person would work better.
 You might decide to start with one way of working and then change to another.
 It’s OK to take convenience into account too – perhaps you’d simply find it easier to fit an online counselling session into your busy life!
 Therapy isn’t easy – so why make it harder for yourself to take the opportunity to grow and change?

 Whatever medium you choose, I will